dell/csm-docs/content/docs/getting-started/installation/_index.md

 The installation process for the Dell CSM Driver is straightforward and user-friendly.
 This section will guide you through each step to ensure a smooth setup.

-### Prerequisites

-Before you begin, make sure you have the following:

-- Administrative privileges on your computer.
-- A stable internet connection to download the driver.
-- Sufficient disk space for the installation.

 <div class="container mt-5" style=" margin-left:0px" >